What Should I Wear to an Interview? [Understanding Dress Codes]

 In the past, people have been known to wear long sleeve shirts to an interview to cover up tattoos or to take out jewelry.
 That’s certainly an option if you feel more comfortable with that.
 But, unless you want to do that every day you go to work, is it worth it?

-You are who you are.
 You chose to get that tattoo or piercing for a reason.
 You shouldn’t feel like you need to hide it from your employer.
-If you feel like you’d be risking your job — or not getting it in the first place — because of those things, is that even the right job for you anyway?
+If you feel like you’d be risking your job because you have visible tattoos or piercings, you have to ask yourself if the company is the right place for you.

-You should be comfortable in your workplace and enjoy showing up every day, not hiding your true self so you can earn a paycheck — as long as your profession allows it.
+You should be comfortable in your workplace and enjoy showing up every day, not hiding your true self so you can earn a paycheck.

 If you’re prepping for an interview or your first day of work, consult the resources available to you — whether it’s your recruiter, hiring manager or employee new hire paperwork — to figure out what the employee dress code is.

-The company you’re interviewing with or working for created that dress code for a reason.
+The company you’re interviewing with created that dress code for a reason.
 It may simply be to keep what they consider a “professional appearance” while meeting with prospective clients or even just around the workplace.
-Maybe they just want to remove any opportunity for unconscious bias to impact any decisions.
-Or, maybe it’s just to make sure everyone is on the same page when it comes to generally acceptable work attire.
+Maybe it’s just to make sure everyone is on the same page when it comes to generally acceptable work attire.

 Either way, stick to the rules they set for you.
 You don’t want to give the impression that you don’t care about other rules the company has set.
-Even worse, don’t make them think that you only care about yourself and not the greater good of your team and the overall organization.
 Dress like you’re ready to do the job at hand — and do it well.

-In the end, dress in a way that makes you feel comfortable for who you are — as long as it fits the rules the company put in place.
+In the end, dress in a way that makes you feel comfortable as you are — as long as it fits the rules the company put in place.

-We’re ready to provide you with the tools you need to succeed in an industry that impacts the lives of you and everyone you know.
+We’re here to provide you with the tools you need to succeed in an industry that impacts the lives of you and everyone you know.
+These tips will help you crush your next interview.

 Jaci Olson